yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 So how could the hypervisor know if something has changed within the guest OS page tables?

-A dummy solution in a full virtualized environment would be for the hypervisor to map the guest page tables as read-only, thus causing page fault in each access which will be trapped to the hypervisor to handle and update the shadow page table.
+A dummy solution in a Full-virtualized environment would be for the hypervisor to map the guest page tables as read-only, thus causing page fault in each access which will be trapped to the hypervisor to handle and update the shadow page table.

-In a Paravirtualized environment, the guest could just let the hypervisor know after he finished changing the page table, after all, he is aware of its existence.
+In a Para-virtualized environment, the guest could just let the hypervisor know after he finished changing the page table, after all, he is aware of its existence.

 Each fault or hypercall (the special calls in the para-virtualized environment) causes a “VM Exit” which is an instruction that makes the hypervisor to regain control, the hypervisor should save a lot of data (e.g VMCS data structure) and includes losing the address caching by flushing the TLB, in the end, we will need to revert the steps by calling a “VM Entry”, (i.e load the VMCS) it could be up to tens of thousands of cycles.